justin-capalbo/vim-ll-fork/README.md

 ### Running

-To run locally, use `python -m SimpleHTTPServer` then hit up `localhost:8000` for the crazy reveal.js magic.
+To run locally, use `python -m http.server` then hit up `localhost:8000` for the crazy reveal.js magic.

 Alternately, some trailing branch of master will be running off github pages at: http://alexkuang.github.io/vim-ll